GitUser219/AutomationToolbox/README.md

 1. Run Automation Toolbox.exe
 2. Click the Preventative Maintenance PDF Creation button
-3. Click Select spreadsheet
+3. Click Select spreadsheet and choose Spreadsheet.xlsx from Test Files.zip
-4. Navigate to Automation Toolbox\Assets\Test Files and select Spreadsheet.xlsx
-5. Click Select images location
+4. Click Select images location and choose the location of the files from Test Files.zip
-6. Navigate to Automation Toolbox\Assets\Test Files and click Open
-7. Click Select destination and choose where you would like to save the output
+5. Click Select destination and choose where you would like to save the output
-8. Type a password to protect the PDF with
+6. Type a password to protect the PDF with
-9. Click Generate the file and the PDF will be created in the file destination that you chose
+7. Click Generate the file and the PDF will be created in the file destination that you chose

 ## A preventative maintenance report creation tool